-wogma rating: Watch when on TV/online (?) - But the really keen can give it a big screen shot, just for the mood
+wogma rating: Add to “To Watch” list, watch some day (?) - But the really keen can give it a big screen shot, just for the mood

 Squandering away the opportunity to make a truly thought-provoking film set around a gripping thriller, Mira Nair’s The Reluctant Fundamentalist instead takes the conventional, stereotype-fueled route and ends up a bit of a disappointment.
 Perhaps worth a watch for some, because of the look-and-feel it creates and for the lead performance by Riz Ahmed, it is nevertheless seldom more than just watchable.Read more